 Iran Possibly available at Iranian international airports but there's a risk of rejection – it's best to obtain in advance.

 OK for entry to: Egypt, Jordan, Turkey

-Will be denied entry to: Iran and Lebanon (also Iraq and Syria when they're considered safe to visit)
+Will be denied entry to: Iran, Lebanon and Saudi Arabia (also Iraq and Syria when they're considered safe to visit).